 Body Shape and size characterize the five different species.
-Common Snook grow the largest, up to 48 inches, 44 lb, and have a more sloping forehead and protruding lower jaw.
+Common Snook grows the largest, up to 48 inches, 44 lb, and has a more sloping forehead and protruding lower jaw.

-The second largest species, Small Scaled Fat Snook, have a fat, square body shape, and the anal spike may be short or long.
+The second-largest species, Small Scaled Fat Snook, has a fat, square body shape, and the anal spike may be short or long.
 The world record Fat Snook is just 10 lbs, and they seldom exceed 28 inches.

-Tarpon snook look a lot like tarpon: thin laterally, long head, upturned jaw, and the largest eyes of any snook species.
-Dark tips on ends of anal, ventral and pectoral fins fade with age.
+Tarpon snook looks a lot like tarpon: thin laterally, long head, upturned jaw, and the largest eyes of any snook species.
+Dark tips on ends of anal, ventral, and pectoral fins fade with age.

 Swordspine Snook has relatively larger, shinier scales compared to other species, and is the only snook on which anal spike sometimes touches tail.
 It’s also the smallest, growing only to about 2 lbs.

 The location of catch and habits of the fish help distinguish one species from another.
-For instance adult common snook are often found in passes and along beaches, even on offshore reefs, while shyer Swordspine Snook are more often around docks and mangroves close to freshwater outlets.
+For instance, adult common snook is often found in passes and along beaches, even on offshore reefs, while shyer Swordspine Snook is more often around docks and mangroves close to freshwater outlets.

 Each species also has a distinct number of Gill Rakers, the white cartilaginous plates found behind the red gills.
-For instance Tarpon Snook have the most of any snook species, 21-22 Gill Rakers.
+For instance, Tarpon Snook has the most of any snook species, 21-22 Gill Rakers.